Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

 2. ensuring that we manage your personal information openly and transparently;

-3. only collecting personal information from you that we need in order to offer you the best possible service and advice;
+3. only collecting personal information that we need in order to offer you the best possible service and advice;

 4. telling you how we might use your personal information;

-5. letting you know if we need to disclose your personal information to anyone else (including anyone overseas) and if so, in what circumstances this might occur;
+5. letting you know if we need to disclose your personal information to anyone else (including anyone overseas) and the circumstances in which this might occur;

 6. keeping your personal information secure;

-7. promptly responding to any request by you not to receive direct marketing material from us;
+7. promptly responding to any request not to receive direct marketing material from us;

-8. making sure your personal information is kept accurate and up to date and to properly dispose of any personal information which is no longer required by us; and
+8. making sure your personal information is accurate and up to date and properly disposing of any personal information no longer required by us; and

 9. ensuring that, where appropriate, you can access and correct your personal information.

-2.1 This policy is intended to explain clearly and in plain language some of the key processes and procedures that we have implemented to manage your personal information, to protect your privacy and to comply with the Privacy Act 1988 (“Act“) and the Australian Privacy Principles.
+This policy is intended to explain clearly and in plain language some of the key processes and procedures we have implemented to manage your personal information, to protect your privacy, and to comply with the Privacy Act 1988 ("Act") and the Australian Privacy Principles.

-2.2 References to “our”, “us” and “we” in this policy are references to Cashtech.
-Our website can be accessed through the domain name www.cashtech.com.au (“Website“).
+References to "our", "us", and "we" in this policy are references to Cashtech.
+Our website can be accessed through the domain name www.cashtech.com.au ("Website").

-2.3 This policy gives a broad overview of our policies in relation to privacy but if you require further information, you are welcome to contact us or to read any of the privacy statements or notices that will be issued to you as and when personal information is collected.
+This policy gives a broad overview of our approach to privacy.
+If you require further information you are welcome to contact us, or to read any of the privacy statements or notices that will be issued to you as and when personal information is collected.

-2.4 You should read this privacy policy before providing us with any personal information or before using our Website.
-By providing us with your personal information or by using the Website, you are confirming your agreement to the policies and procedures described in this privacy policy.
+You should read this privacy policy before providing us with any personal information or before using our Website.
+By providing us with your personal information, or by using the Website, you confirm your agreement to the policies and procedures described here.

-3.1 We will only collect from you information that is necessary and relevant to our relationship with you, including to enable us to provide to you the best possible service and advice.
+We will only collect from you information that is necessary and relevant to our relationship with you, including to enable us to provide the best possible service and advice.

-3.2 The types of personal information we collect includes, but is not limited to, your name and contact details (including, phone number, email and residential address), date of birth, your driver licence details and details of your business (including the contact details of your business and Australian Business Number).
+The types of personal information we collect include, but are not limited to: your name and contact details (phone number, email, residential address), date of birth, driver licence details, and details of your business (including its contact details and Australian Business Number).

-3.3 The Act places restrictions on us collecting sensitive information about you (which includes information about your religion, political views, ethnicity, criminal records and sexual preferences).
+The Act places restrictions on collecting sensitive information about you (including information about your religion, political views, ethnicity, criminal records, and sexual preferences).
 Generally we will not collect this type of information.

-4.1 Usually, the main reasons that we will need to collect your personal information will be to assess your application for finance, undertake a credit assessment and assess your credit worthiness.
+The main reason we collect your personal information is to assess your application for finance, undertake a credit assessment, and assess your credit worthiness.

-1. contact you in relation to particular information or an event that you might be interested in;
+1. contact you in relation to particular information or an event you might be interested in;

 2. prevent fraud and other criminal activities;

-3. assist us to run our business and to improve our services and performance, including staff training, accounting, risk management, record keeping, archiving, systems development and undertaking planning, research and statistical analysis; and
+3. assist us in running our business and improving our services and performance, including staff training, accounting, risk management, record keeping, archiving, systems development, and undertaking planning, research, and statistical analysis; and

 4. comply with our legal obligations.

-4.3 There is no obligation for you to provide us with any of your personal information but if you choose not to provide us with your personal information, we may not be able to contact you or to provide you with the services that you require.
+There is no obligation for you to provide us with any of your personal information, but if you choose not to, we may not be able to contact you or provide the services you require.

-1. directly from you, either in person, over the phone, through application forms you have completed or by email;
+1. directly from you, in person, over the phone, through application forms you have completed, or by email;

 2. through our Website; or

-3. from publicly available sources, for example, the electoral role, the telephone directory or from other websites.
+3. from publicly available sources, for example the electoral roll, the telephone directory, or other websites.

-6.1 From time to time we may receive personal information about you that we have not requested.
-In these circumstances, we will only hold onto such information where it is necessary to do so.
+From time to time we may receive personal information about you that we have not requested.
+In these circumstances we will only retain such information where it is necessary to do so.

-7.1 We may use and disclose your personal information for the purposes for which it was collected or for a related purpose such as:
+We may use and disclose your personal information for the purposes for which it was collected, or for a related purpose such as:

 2. to consider your requirements and how we can best advise and service you;